darcwader/darcwader.github.com/content/posts/yet-another-start.md

-after all, having strict deadlines did help me write about 5 articles.
+after all, having strict deadlines did help me write about 1 article last time.

 would this develop into a full fledged habit... unlikely.

-would i have fun trying to start someting new... definetly.
+would i have fun trying to start someting new... definitely.

 lets go!